alexewerlof/combine-json/README.md

 * It ignores all files that don't have a `.json` extension (case insensitive)
 * For a directory to represent an array, all its contents should be consecutive numericals.
 Example: `./0/`, `./1/`, `./2.json`, `./3/`, ...
+* The files can contain anything that `JSON.parse()` can understand: JSON objects, strings, numbers, etc.
+* We use [JSON5](https://www.npmjs.com/package/json5) for parsing the files.
+This means you can have comments if you need them.

 # CLI